pengzhenghao/novelty-of-rl/Novelty of Reinforcement Learning Policies - Proposal.md

+- [uber] use the embedding of the **state sequence** as some sort of "policy representation"

+  - $Embedding_{policy} = f(s_1, s_2, …, s_n)$
+  - Can we use both the state and action produced by the policy to depict a policy?

-* KL Divergence is really famous and useful tool to demonstrate the **difference** of two distrubition
+* KL Divergence is really famous and useful tool to demonstrate the **difference** of two distrubition,
+* especially useful to describe the **bias** of a distrubition when compared to a given one.
 * Why don't we expand it to RL region?

 ## Definition

-* KL Divergence:
+* Original KL Divergence for two distrubition P and Q:
   * $KL(P || Q) = \mathbb{E}_{x\sim P}[\log \cfrac{P(x)}{Q(x)}]= \mathbb{E}_{x\sim P}[\log P(x)-\log {Q(x)}]$

 * Given a policy $\pi$, define experience replay buffer: $R(\pi) = \{(s, a)\sim P\pi\}$
 * Define KL divergence for two policy $\pi_1, \pi_2$: